RAGBRAI riders react to staff resignations, new ride

 Neuendorf said he had made some lifelong friends on RABBRAI in his 15 years of riding.

-“Those of us who ride as a team are going to have to make a decision as a team.
-We might actually decide to ride both events if they are not on the same date.”

-After the announcement was made, Iowa State Patrol spokesman Sgt.
-Alex Dinkla, said his agency was caught off guard by the news.
+After the announcement was made, officials with the Iowa State Patrol, who usually has 18 state troopers providing security along the RAGBRAI route paid by the organizers, stated they were surprised over the split.

-“The Iowa State Patrol is very shocked when he heard the news,” Dinkla said.
+“The Iowa State Patrol is very shocked when he heard the news,” said Sgt.
+Alex Dinkla, the agency’s spokesperson.

-The state patrol usually assigns 18 troopers to provide security along the route, the work being paid for by the event organizers.

-Dinkla said the State Patrol has not yet been contacted by the organizers of Iowa’s Ride.
+Dinkla said the State Patrol has not yet been contacted by the organizers of Iowa’s Ride, the newly formed entity which splintered off of RAGBRAI.

-But he added that his agency is ready for a sit-down conversation with the new group.
+But Dinkla added that his agency is ready for a sit-down conversation with the new group.

 “Moving ahead, we are open to make sure that all Iowans are safe,” he said.